 This easy and flavorful potato Shakshuka recipe for the skillet or crockpot, is a dish that can be served for breakfast, lunch or dinner!
 While spending time in the middle east as a Christian aide worker, I was introduced to this delicious tomato based dish.
 The ladies we worked with were poor (having lost their homes in the war) and would add tomato paste to their Shakshuka as an easy and cheaper way to make the sauce.
-This recipe with eggs, potatoes and coriander is a copycat to what we were kindly served in the Middle east.
+This recipe with eggs, potatoes and coriander is a copycat to what we were kindly served in the Middle east alongside their fresh, homemade Na-an bread.
 Keep scrolling below the recipe for Notes, substitutions and photos.

 - 1/2 cup diced onion